JustJ4Y/Sven-Coop-Server-Plugins/README.md

 # Sven-Coop-Server-Plugins

-A few short Angelscript Plugins from the "Monogon on Tour"
+A few simple but useful Angelscript Plugins for the "Monogon on Tour" Sven Coop Server.